nextflow-io/nextflow/docs/cache-and-resume.md

 nextflow run rnaseq-nf -resume 4dc656d2-c410-44c8-bc32-7dd0ea87bebf
 ```

-You can use the {ref}`cli-log` command to view all previous runs as well as the task executions for each run.
+You can use the `cli-log` command to view all previous runs as well as the task executions for each run.

-(cache-compare-hashes)=

 ### Comparing the hashes of two runs